Jungle Gardens

 Jungle Gardens is a 170 acre botanical garden and bird sanctuary located on Avery Island, Louisiana (near the town of New Iberia).
-The gardens are open daily except for major holidays; an admission fee is charged.
+Jungle Gardens is open every day of the year, except major holidays.
+An admission fee is charged.

 About

 The gardens were created by Edward Avery McIlhenny, second son of Edmund McIlhenny, the inventor of Tabasco sauce.

 One of Jungle Gardens' primary attractions is a bird sanctuary called Bird City.
 It provides roosts for snowy egrets and other wildfowl species.

 In 1895 McIlhenny raised eight egrets in captivity on the island, and released them in the fall for migration.
 They returned the next spring with other egrets, and have continued to do so over generations.
 Today thousands of egrets inhabit the island from early spring to late summer.
 Numerous American alligators, Louisiana black bears, and white-tailed deer also inhabit the island, in addition to coypu, North American river otters, muskrats, snakes, and other wild animals.

 The gardens are planted with azaleas, Japanese camellias, hydrangeas, Louisiana irises, palms, papyrus sedges, bamboo, and wisteria.
 Four miles of gravel roads are lined with live oak trees and Spanish moss.
 There are also many walking paths.